sg16-unicode/sg16-meetings/README.md

     [proposed on the SG16 mailing list](https://lists.isocpp.org/sg16/2022/04/3111.php).
   - PBrett expressed a preference for Tom's wording relative to the current wording.
-  - Victor stated that he is ok with Tom's wording so long as it is equivalent to the current wording in the paper.
+  - Victor stated that he is ok with Tom's wording so long as it is equivalent to the current wording in the paper for the Unicode case.
   - Victor stated that he would prefer not to defer to other format facilities for the description of how hexadecimal values are formatted.
   - Hubert expressed a desire to document spacing and non-printable characters by their